jainnielyn/100-days-of-code/r3-log.md

 Continued with the API tutorial.
 Implemented COMPLIMENTR's sending an SMS.
 Flask is not new to me, but I have not mastered it either.
 It will be good to practice more.

+Skipped the Javascript part of the API tutorial, completed the others.

+Tinkered with the Harry Potter API, and made a little spells quiz game!
+Will optimize first before uploading to github.

 ### R1D13 (Saturday, 22 August)

 ### R1D14